SteveBarnett/Playing-the-Game-of-Thrones-with-PopcornFlow/Reality tie -in.md

 Glorious success?

-Delivered ontime.
+Delivered on time.
 Great ROI.
 But was it the best option?
 How do you know?

 If you are going to follow a plan